U.S. airlines ramp up competition, capacity in Dallas

 Sterne Agee CRT analyst Adam Hackel agreed, saying he did not expect a price war because Dallas demand is high.

 That does not change the pressure airlines already feel in North Texas.
-Last month, Virgin America Inc said during an earnings call that Dallas was one of the markets that hurt its unit revenue the most in the first quarter.
-(Reporting By Jeffrey Dastin in New York.
-Editing by Andre Grenon)
+Last month, Virgin America Inc VA.O said during an earnings call that Dallas was one of the markets that hurt its unit revenue the most in the first quarter.